Hunminjeongeum Haerye: Kansong copy

 In 1940, a copy of the Haerye was rediscovered.
 It has since become part of the collection of Kansong Art Museum.
 Its rediscovery dramatically altered scholarship on Hangul, especially as its explanations on the derivations of the shapes of the letters had been forgotten.
 It is widely believed to largely be an authentic original copy from 1446, although some scholars challenge that assumption.
 For example, according to Ledyard, linguist Pang Chonghyŏn argued that, while he believed the copy was authentic, it was not an original from the time of Sejong, and was instead produced some time before the 1592–1598 Imjin War.

 The copy had been held by the family of Yi Han'gŏl in Andong.
 It was claimed that the copy had been gifted to an ancestor of Yi (it is unclear which) by Sejong himself.
 Another claim was that, during the reign of Yeonsangun, Hangul texts were sought out and destroyed; to preserve the text, the cover and first two leaves were destroyed to make the text harder to identify.

-In summer of 1940, one of Yi's sons Yongjun informed a teacher of his (Note: Teacher was Kim T'aejun, school was Kyŏnghagwŏn, a Confucianist school and predecessor to Sungkyunkwan University.) of the text's existence.
+In summer of 1940, one of Yi's sons Yongjun informed a teacher of his (Note: The teacher was Kim T'aejun.
+The school was Kyŏnghagwŏn, a Confucianist school and predecessor to Sungkyunkwan University.) of the text's existence.
 This information reached art collector Jeon Hyeong-pil (1906–1962), who expressed interest in purchasing it.